 Can dogs sense pregnancy?
 If so, how exactly do they pull off this incredible feat?
 And if dogs sense pregnancy, what signals can you look for in your own pooch (or even in other dogs you may meet) that will let you in on the secret?
-The research available on this specific topic is not robust as of yet, there is a great deal of research in the related area of biological and medical detection dogs to support dogs’ potential ability to sense pregnancy as well.
+The research available on this specific topic is not robust as of yet.
+But there is a great deal of research in the related area of biological and medical detection dogs to support dogs’ potential ability to sense pregnancy as well.
 So let’s dig deeper to find out: Can dogs sense pregnancy?

 Can Dogs Sense Pregnancy?

 It is possible that dogs can sense pregnancy.
 They have an amazing sense of smell and hearing that can detect tiny changes before we might even notice them.
 Research is ongoing but there is evidence to suggest that our pets might know we are expecting before we do!
 But how can we be sure, and what is the evidence so far?
 Let’s take a look!

 Medical Detection Dogs

 Many people today rely on the help of medical detection dogs to manage serious and potentially life-threatening health conditions.
 This very specialized type of service dog is trained to scent out subtle changes in blood sugar for diabetics and the release of volatile organic compounds (VOCs) in cancer growth.

 Medical detection dogs can also be trained to smell when a person is about to have a narcolepsy incident, a fainting spell, a migraine headache or an epileptic seizure.
 While this is still a relatively new field of research into canine abilities as medical helpmates to people, the evidence continues to accumulate in support of moving forward with the development of owner/canine partnerships for long-term health management purposes.

 A fascinating tale of noses

-All of this interest in harnessing the potential of the canine nose began, of course, when people figured out that dogs could sniff out dangers such as bombs or drugs, and could even track down and rescue people trapped underneath snowbanks after an avalanche.
+All of this interest in harnessing the potential of the canine nose began, of course, when people figured out that dogs could sniff out dangers such as bombs or drugs.
+And could even track down and rescue people trapped underneath snowbanks after an avalanche.

 In one 2016 medical trial, dogs were presented with the urine of 34 thyroid cancer patients.
 A former search-and-rescue German Shepherd dog named Frankie correctly identified thyroid cancer in 30 out of the 34 samples with a simple sniff.
 In another similar trial, a Belgian Malinois dog correctly identified prostate cancer in 30 out of 33 urine samples from prostate cancer patients just by sniffing their urine.

 Can Dogs Sense Early Pregnancy?

 It is great that dogs can smell cancer, but can dogs possibly scent out pregnancy as well?
 To hear today’s researchers tell it, the short answer to the question “do dogs know when you’re pregnant” is yes.
 What is even more interesting, however, is how dogs can sense pregnancy in humans.
 How do they do it, precisely?

 We now know that marine mammals such as dolphins and whales can use echolocation to sense (or more accurately, to “see” via sonar) when humans are pregnant.
 But of course, dogs don’t have the ability of echolocation.
 So how can dogs tell if you’re pregnant?
 Researchers hypothesize that dogs may use more than just one sense (i.e., not just their nose) to detect if you are pregnant, and they don’t have to be closely bonded with you to do it.

 A human example

 Here is a great example: Actress Tia Mowry discovered she was pregnant with the help of a dog she had only just met that didn’t belong to her.
 The actress was doing a photo shoot.
 The photographer brought her pooch along, and the dog proceeded to shower Mowry with attention.
 This made Mowry’s radar go up since she had been trying to get pregnant.
 She later posted a message on Instagram about her happy news and gave the photographer’s pup credit for the discovery.

 How Does My Dog Know I’m Pregnant?

 What happens when you become pregnant?
 Your body starts changing right away.
 Specifically, your hormone levels change, and this information changes the scent of your breath and your skin.
 Your own pup will notice right away when your scent changes although you may not have any idea what is going on.
 But this still doesn’t explain how can dogs sense pregnancy in people they don’t know.

 Do Dogs Sense Pregnancy in Strangers?

 To understand how a dog might sense pregnancy in strangers, we have to look at how dogs behave with other dogs.
 When two dogs meet, whether they are old friends or total strangers, they will typically start out by sniffing each other.
 Canine psychologists explain that dogs do this because the crotch is a great repository of sensory (hormonal) information whether you are a dog or a person.

-So if you’ve ever wanted to crawl under the couch and hide when your pup bounded up to a guest and stuck his nose directly into her crotch, remember that your dog doesn’t realize this is considered socially awkward behavior in people.
+Ever wanted to crawl under the couch and hide when your pup bounded up to a guest and stuck his nose directly into her crotch?
+Remember that your dog doesn’t realize this is considered socially awkward behavior in people.
 She is just gathering potentially useful information.
 There is a set of glands located in every person’s crotch area.
 These glands, called apocrine glands, pump out pheromones that are full of interesting information.

 Your pheromones change when you are menstruating, ovulating, just after you give birth and (no surprise) when you become pregnant.
 Anyone who has ever lived with or near a male dog that is “unfixed” (not neutered) can attest to how male dogs just seem to know when an “unfixed” (not spayed) female dog is in heat (ovulating).
 In fact, depending on who you ask, male dogs can scent a receptive female dog located anywhere from one to three miles away.

 Male dogs can also scent out whether a female dog is already pregnant or even if she is having a “false pregnancy.”
 An event that is not well understood but may be evolutionarily linked to ancient wolf pack dynamics.
-So when a dog has her muzzle stuck right up against your skin, and especially near the apocrine glands in your crotch region, it just makes sense she will be able to scent out valuable information about your estrus cycle as well, whether she is familiar with you or has met you before or not.
+So when a dog has her muzzle stuck right up against your skin, and especially near the apocrine glands in your crotch region, it just makes sense she will be able to scent out valuable information about your estrus cycle as well.
+Whether she is familiar with you or has met you before or not.

 Can Dogs Sense Pregnancy Before You Know?